 Or two: I am a really stinking painter and cheap too.
 Look at me making mistakes left and right because I have been too stingy with the paint.
 As Chandler Bing would say, ” could I be any less handy?”

 This project has been in the back of my mind since the moment we found these chairs on the side of the road.

 Yes, that’s right.

 I said side of the road.

-Back in 2009, the hubs and I were taking the kids for a Sunday drive and saw the aforementioned chairs as well as a round table in someones garbage pile at the curb.
-We actually looked around for hidden cameras or someone with a booby trap waiting for unsuspecting (or neurotic people, in my case) people to show up and steal these chairs away.
+Back in 2009, my husband and I were taking the kids for a Sunday drive and saw the aforementioned chairs as well as a round table in someones garbage pile at the curb.
+We actually looked around for hidden cameras or someone with a booby trap waiting for unsuspecting people to show up and steal these chairs away.
 After the initial shock wore off, we loaded the chairs into the back of our car and sped off like the criminals we felt we were.

-So we cleaned them up and added them to the table we already had and loved them!
+So we cleaned them up and added them to the table we already had!

-Except those dark chairs,well they left the kitchen feeling a little dark.
+Man, those dark chairs leave the kitchen feeling a little, well, dark.

-The color on our walls are like a teal color so its a little dark to begin with but the chairs just made it seem blah.
+The color on our walls are a teal color so it’s a little dark, to begin with, but the chairs just made it seem even dingier.